cvat-ai/cvat/cvat/apps/documentation/installation.md

 ~/.acme.sh/acme.sh --issue --staging -d my-cvat-server.org -w $HOME/cvat/letsencrypt-webroot --debug
 ```

 > Debug note: nginx server logs for cvat_proxy are not saved in container.
-You shall see it at docker host by with: `docker logs cvat_proxy`.
+You shall see it at docker host by with: `docker-compose logs cvat_proxy`.

 If certificates is issued a successful we should test a renew: